Micah 2:8

 - Darby Bible

-Even of late my people hath risen up as an enemy: ye pull off the robe with the garment from them that pass by securely as men averse to war.
+But of late my people is risen up as an enemy: ye strip the robe from off the garment from them that pass by securely as men averse from war.

 But lately my people have risen up as an enemy.
 You strip the robe and clothing from those who pass by without a care, returning from battle.